rickheil/mdm-switcher/README.md

 My big problem here was that installing with Munki meant that MDM never picked up on which user to register, meaning I could install device scoped profiles but not user scoped.
 The solution is to simply pass the current console user to `profiles` when enrolling.

+Note: this is geared for 1:1 deployed machines.

 ## How to use
 After cloning the repo, take the following steps: